The application period for Manassas National Battlefield Park's summer 2018 YCC program is now closed!

-Manassas National Battlefield Park, a unit of the National Park Service, will be hosting a Youth Conservation Corp (YCC) work team during the summer of 2017.
+Manassas National Battlefield Park, a unit of the National Park Service, hosts a Youth Conservation Corp (YCC) work team during the summer.
 For over 25 years, youth from the area have worked on various park resources by repairing trail surfaces, assisting with repairs to historic structures, and performing natural resources projects.
-This year's program will run from June 19 through August 12, 2017.

 ATTN: YCC Coordinator